kubernetes/enhancements/keps/sig-scheduling/3521-pod-schedule-readiness/README.md

 - Upgrade
-  - Enable the feature gate in both API Server and Scheduler, and gate the Pod's scheduling readiness by setting `.spec.schedulingPaused` to true.
-Next, set it to false when readiness condition is met.
+  - Enable the feature gate in both API Server and Scheduler, and gate the Pod's scheduling readiness by setting non-nil `.spec.schedulingGates`.
+Next, remove each schedulingGate when readiness criteria is met.
 - Downgrade
   - Disable the feature gate in both API Server and Scheduler, so that previously configured value will be ignored.